organix/crlf/BOSE.md

 Note that the property name strings may be memoized, reducing the octet-size of the object.
-The end of the object is reached when then specified number of octets have been consumed, which should corresponding to decoding the matching count of properties (if specified).
+The end of the object is reached when then specified number of octets have been consumed, which should correspond to decoding the matching count of properties (if specified).
 A decoder may reject a mismatch.

 ## Encoding Matrix